Use of Blood Products in a Radiation Emergency

 Background information about transfusion issues and policies

-- Typical PT-GVHD presents with fever, generalized erythema 1 or 2 weeks after transfusion, followed by liver dysfunction, diarrhea, and bone marrow failure with pancytopenia.
+- Typical TA-GVHD presents with fever, generalized erythema 1 or 2 weeks after transfusion, followed by liver dysfunction, diarrhea, and bone marrow failure with pancytopenia.
 Most patients die of multi-organ failure within 1 month of transfusion.

 - Leukocyte reduction by filtration is not sufficient to prevent PT-GVHD, but it is recommended because it diminishes the following: